Reactions to the killing of Iranian general in a U.S. air strike

 (Reuters) - Here are some reactions to the killing of Iranian Major-General Qassem Soleimani, head of the elite Quds Force, in a U.S. air strike on his convoy at Baghdad airport.

-“The U.S. bears responsibility for all consequences of its rogue adventurism,” he said in a post on Twitter.
+“The U.S. bears responsibility for all consequences of its rogue adventurism,” he said in the post.

+“Iraqis — Iraqis — dancing in the street for freedom; thankful that General Soleimani is no more.”

+“This is a hugely escalatory move in an already dangerous region...
+President Trump just tossed a stick of dynamite into a tinderbox, and he owes the American people an explanation of the strategy and plan to keep safe our troops and embassy personnel, our people and our interests, both here at home and abroad, and our partners throughout the region and beyond.”

 Murphy, a Democrat, said while Soleimani was “an enemy of the United States,” the killing could put more Americans at risk.